 Larry Ereshefsky, Pharm.D.

-Dr. Ereshefsky is an internationally recognized thought leader in clinical translational central nervous system research with a proven track record in designing Phase I/IIA and clinical pharmacology studies.
+Dr. Ereshefsky is an internationally recognized key opinion leader in clinical translational central nervous system research with a proven track record in designing a wide variety of Phase I-IIa studies.
 He is a leader in the application of translational drug development tools, and in the use of signal detection strategies to minimize placebo response.
 He is a retired Regents Professor of Pharmacy, Psychiatry, and Pharmacology from The University of Texas/UT Health Science Center.
 Subsequently, he was the VP, Principal Clinical Pharmacologist, and Global CNS Leader for Early Phase at PAREXEL.
+Dr. Ereshefsky has published more than 130 peer-reviewed scholarly articles and abstracts.

 David Walling, Ph.D.

-Dr. Walling, a licensed clinical psychologist, has participated as a lead or co-investigator in hundreds of Phase I-IV clinical studies, with many focusing on schizophrenia, an indication for which he has KOL status.
+Dr. Walling, a licensed clinical psychologist, has served as an investigator in over 400 trials, including over 100 Phase I trials.
+He is a highly sought after KOL in psychiatry and cognition as well as digital device and software technologies.
 He has extensive experience advising leading pharmaceutical sponsors in many ways including the creation of drug development plans, design and analysis of clinical trials, and preparation for interactions with regulatory agencies.
-He has authored dozens of articles on psychiatric indications that have been published in leading scientific journals.
+He has authored dozens of articles on psychiatric indications that have been published in leading scientific journals, and also provides training to rater training companies for some of the most widely used psychiatric and cognitive rating scales.

 - PK/PD modeling